mspfa/mspfa/README.md

 ## Installation

-1. Clone or download this repository to your device.
+1. Clone or download this repository.

-2. Open a terminal in the repository's directory on your device.
+2. Open a terminal in the repository's directory].

 3. Enter `npm i` to install the project's dependencies.